seancdavis/seancdavis-com/README.md

 Note: If you don't plan on working in any of the JavaScript-based code examples, you should be fine by running `npm install` from the root.
 You may run into version discrepancies, which may or may not cause problems.

-To start up the dev server:
+To start up the dev server, change into the `www` directory and run the `dev` command:

+    $ cd www
     $ npm run dev

-And then view the site at [http://localhost:8000](http://localhost:8000).
+The site will be available at [http://localhost:8000](http://localhost:8000).

 This site _technically_ precedes my Eleventy Starter Kit, [Twenty-Ninety](https://github.com/seancdavis/twenty-ninety).
 But it follows many of the same patterns.
 If you have a look at that documentation, you'll get a sense for what is going on here.